RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 When you suggest an action task, ensure it is possible.
 For example:

-Listener: You said noticed that a couple of times when you happened to arrive home a little early there seemed to be less of a problem.
-Between now and our next chat, I'd like you to arrive home a little early deliberately, and to observe what effect that has.
+|Listener:|You said noticed that a couple of times when you happened to arrive home a little early there seemed to be less of a problem.
+||Between now and our next chat, I'd like you to arrive home a little early deliberately, and to observe what effect that has.
 Then we can discuss it next time.
+{:.chat}

 # Cheat sheet